tgherzog/boatworks/recent/_posts/2021-06-30-deck-recore.md

 For a couple of reasons, I decided not to go this route and made little attempt to preserve the original deck.
 The first reason is that I initally hoped that the affected area was much smaller than it turned out to be.
 Unfortunately, removing one small piece just exposed more wet core, and I enlarged the excavation area piece by piece, giving me 8-10 small pieces of deck instead of one large one.
-The second reason is that the area in question was in an awkward spot, immediately adjaced to the starboard cockpit seat, and I wasn't confident that the original deck could be fit back in place correctly.
+The second reason is that the area in question was in an awkward spot, immediately adjacent to the starboard cockpit seat, and I wasn't confident that the original deck could be fit back in place correctly.
 Besides, I wanted the experience of laying up new fiberglass.

 In any event, it wasn't long before I had removed several feet of my starboard deck.
 The balsa core underneath was wet and spongy, even several feet